aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.416.0 (2018-11-28 00:42 UTC)
+* AWSMarketplaceMetering (3.3.2.0)
+	* RegisterUsage operation added to AWS Marketplace Metering Service, allowing sellers to meter and entitle Docker container software use with AWS Marketplace.
+For details on integrating Docker containers with RegisterUsage see: https://docs.aws.amazon.com/marketplace/latest/userguide/entitlement-and-metering-for-paid-products.html
+* CloudWatchLogs (3.3.7.0)
+	* Six new APIs added to support CloudWatch Logs Insights.
+The APIs are StartQuery, StopQuery, GetQueryResults, GetLogRecord, GetLogGroupFields, and DescribeQueries.
+* CodeDeploy (3.3.12.0)
+	* Support for Amazon ECS service deployment - AWS CodeDeploy now supports the deployment of Amazon ECS services.
+An Amazon ECS deployment uses an Elastic Load Balancer, two Amazon ECS target groups, and a listener to reroute production traffic from your Amazon ECS service's original task set to a new replacement task set.
+The original task set is terminated when the deployment is complete.
+Success of a deployment can be validated using Lambda functions that are referenced by the deployment.
+This provides the opportunity to rollback if necessary.
+You can use the new ECSService, ECSTarget, and ECSTaskSet data types in the updated SDK to create or retrieve an Amazon ECS deployment.
+* ComprehendMedical (3.3.0.0)
+	* The first release of Comprehend Medical includes two APIs, detectPHI and detectEntities.
+DetectPHI extracts PHI from your clinical text, and detectEntities extracts entities such as medication, medical conditions, or anatomy.
+DetectEntities also extracts attributes (e.g. dosage for medication) and identifies contextual traits (e.g. negation) for each entity.
+* EC2 (3.3.74.0)
+	* With VPC sharing, you can now allow multiple accounts in the same AWS Organization to launch their application resources, like EC2 instances, RDS databases, and Redshift clusters into shared, centrally managed VPCs.
+* ECS (3.3.21.0)
+	* This release of Amazon Elastic Container Service (Amazon ECS) introduces support for blue/green deployment feature.
+Customers can now update their ECS services in a blue/green deployment pattern via using AWS CodeDeploy.
+* KinesisAnalytics (3.3.5.0)
+	* Improvements to error messages, validations, and more to the Kinesis Data Analytics APIs.
+* KinesisAnalyticsV2 (3.3.0.0)
+	* Amazon Kinesis Data Analytics now supports Java-based stream processing applications, in addition to the previously supported SQL.
+Now, you can use your own Java code in Amazon Kinesis Data Analytics to build and run stream processing applications.
+This new capability also comes with an update to the previous Amazon Kinesis Data Analytics APIs to enable support for different runtime environments and more.
+* MediaConnect (3.3.0.0)
+	* This is the initial release for AWS Elemental MediaConnect, an ingest and transport service for live video.
+This new AWS service allows broadcasters and content owners to send high-value live content into the cloud, securely transmit it to partners for distribution, and replicate it to multiple destinations around the globe.
+* Translate (3.3.2.0)
+	* This release includes the new custom terminology feature.
+Using custom terminology with your translation requests enables you to make sure that your brand names, character names, model names, and other unique content is translated exactly the way you need it, regardless of its context and the Amazon Translate algorithm's decision.
+See the documentation for more information.

 ### 3.3.415.0 (2018-11-27 05:11 UTC)
 * EC2 (3.3.73.0)
 	* Adds the following updates: 1.
 Transit Gateway helps easily scale connectivity across thousands of Amazon VPCs, AWS accounts, and on-premises networks.
 2. Amazon EC2 A1 instance is a new Arm architecture based general purpose instance.
 3. You can now launch the new Amazon EC2 compute optimized C5n instances that can utilize up to 100 Gbps of network bandwidth.